-We Are at an Early Stage of Development with Limited Operating History.
+We are at an early stage of development and have not generated any revenue.
 We are a development-stage company with a limited operating history, and we have not generated any revenues to date.
 We have no therapeutic products available for sale, and none are expected to be commercially available for several years, if at all.
 We may never generate revenue or become profitable, even if we are able to commercialize any products.

-We Have Incurred Net Losses to Date and Depend on Outside Capital.
-Our accumulated deficit as of December 31, 2006 was \$25,727.
-We will need to continue to conduct significant research, development, testing and regulatory compliance activities that, together with projected general and administrative expenses, we expect will result in substantial operating losses for the next several years.
+We have incurred net losses to date and must raise additional capital in 2008.
+We have incurred net losses in each year of operation.
+Our accumulated deficit as of December 31, 2007 was approximately \$35.2 million We will need to continue to conduct significant research, development, testing and regulatory compliance activities that, together with projected general and administrative expenses, we expect will result in substantial operating losses for the next several years.
 Accordingly, we do not expect to be generating sales or other revenue and will remain dependent on outside sources of financing during that time.
 If we are unable to raise funds from outside sources for our continuing operations, we may be adversely affected.